ironblock/RASCL/README.md

 yarn add rascl
 ```

 `redux-saga` and `ky` are optional dependencies.
-Both are highly recommended, but not necessary for RASCL to function.
+Both are highly recommended, but not strictly necessary for RASCL to function.

+**⚠︎ NOTE:** When used with TypeScript, RASCL's typings require TypeScript version 4.2 or later due to a dependency on [Template Literal Types](https://www.typescriptlang.org/docs/handbook/2/template-literal-types.html).

 <br />